Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Responsive Model

 \section{Responsive Model}

-A major simplifying assumption of our fixed model was that changing prior strength did not influence consumers' purchasing habits.
-Here, we build out the responsive model described in Section \ref{sec:model_and_method} that relaxes this assumption.
-This model builds upon the fixed model laid out in the preceding section by adding two new complexities reflective of how real-world markets operate: Firstly, products \textit{stochastically} enter and exit, leading to a marketplace where the product offerings change over time, and secondly, consumers are modelled as Thompson samplers purchasing what they believe is the \textit{best} product in the market at a given point in time, rather than buying every product at every timestep.
-Our responsive model resembles a multi-armed bandit with dynamically changing arms and a fixed sampling algorithm, where the market designer influences the information seen by that sampling algorithm.
-We outline how we implement this responsive marketplace below, and investigate how tuning prior strength affects the producer fairness and match quality metrics we described for the responsive model.
-We conclude with a discussion of results, including how our move from the fixed to responsive model influenced outcomes. \thomas{is this a misleading sentence?
-We kind of, well, don't influence the outcomes.}
+We now analyze the \textit{responsive} model described in Section \ref{sec:model_and_method}.
+This model adds two practical aspects of real-world markets: (1) products \textit{stochastically} enter and exit, leading to a marketplace where the product offerings change over time and in which the platform is \textit{always} learning about new products; (2) consumers are more likely to purchase items that have previously received higher ratings.
+Our responsive model thus resembles a multi-armed bandit with dynamically changing arms and a fixed sampling algorithm, where the market designer influences the information seen by the sampling algorithm.
+This section is organized as follows.
+We first outline how we implement simulations for the responsive model, and then investigate how tuning prior strength affects the producer fairness and match quality metrics.
+We conclude with a discussion of results, and compare our simulation outcomes with those from the fixed model.